Ivybridge: Governance

-It is a town and parish divided into two wards: Ivybridge East (the east of the River Erme) and Ivybridge West (the west of the River Erme).
-The current mayor is Councillor Dave Gray-Taylor who was appointed in 2015.
-In 2007 Ivybridge town council won the Aon/NALC (National Association of Local Councils) Council of the Year.
-There is a town hall which is located close to the centre of the town and the previous town hall – Chapel Place is still in existence and located in the centre of the town close to the Ivy Bridge.
+The town is divided into two wards: Ivybridge East (the half of the parish lying east of the River Erme, plus some of the town's eastward expansion into Ugborough parish) and Ivybridge West (the half of the parish west of the river).

-Before 1894 Ivybridge was made up of four neighbouring parishes: Harford – 2 mi north; Ugborough – 2+1/2 mi east; Ermington – 2 mi south and Cornwood – 3 mi northwest.
+Until 1894, Ivybridge was made up of four neighbouring parishes: Harford – 2 mi north; Ugborough – 2+1/2 mi east; Ermington – 2 mi south; and Cornwood – 3 mi northwest.
 All the parishes' boundaries met at the Ivy Bridge.
-In 1836 the Parish of Saint John was formed (the name of the church at the time, which was named after John the Evangelist).
-The parish represented the small central area of Ivybridge known at present.
-In 1894 St John's parish became a parish church for the newly created parish of Ivybridge.
+In 1836 the parish of Saint John was formed (the name of the church at the time, which was dedicated to John the Evangelist).
+The parish represented the small central area of present-day Ivybridge.
+In 1894, St John's became a parish church for the newly created parish of Ivybridge.
 83 years later the village and civil parish of Ivybridge became a town in 1977.
-Its local government district has been the South Hams since 1 April 1974 and its county constituency has been South West Devon since 1997.
+Its local government district has been the South Hams since 1 April 1974.

-The town forms part of the county constituency of South West Devon.
-Its Member of Parliament is Gary Streeter formerly an SDP politician, but now a member of the Conservative party who held 56.6% of the votes at the 2015 election.
-The town's two wards are each used for voting at the local elections and general elections.
+For Westminster elections, the town forms part of the county constituency of South West Devon.
+The seat has been held since 2024 by Rebecca Smith for the Conservatives, having previously been held by Gary Streeter for the Conservatives since its creation from Plymouth Sutton and South Hams in 1997.

 International links

-Ivybridge's first official twinning was with Saint-Pierre-sur-Dives in 1972 before Ivybridge became a town.
-Since then it has developed unofficial town twinnings (exchanges) and friendship treaties:
+Ivybridge's first official twinning was with Saint-Pierre-sur-Dives in 1972, before Ivybridge became a town.
+Since then, it has developed unofficial town twinnings (exchanges) and friendship treaties: